 Service members may also be able to use GI Bill benefits concurrently with federal Tuition Assistance through Top Up.
 The Top-Up benefit may only be used with the Chapter 30 Montgomery GI Bill: Active Duty, to receive from the VA those tuition costs that exceed, or are not authorized in, the amount of TA provided to the service member by his or her military branch.
 The concurrent use of GI Bill benefits and TA will never exceed 100 percent of the actual costs of tuition.

 The Post 9/11 GI Bill does not have a Top-Up option.
 However, the VA does allow students to combine these two benefits as long as the tuition does not exceed 100%.
-For example, if a student is approved for $250 in tuition assistance, $500 could be certified under the Post-9/11 GI Bill.
+For example, if a student is approved for $250 in tuition assistance, $500 could be certified under the Post-9/11 GI Bill for a $750 course.
 This payment would be sent directly to the school and applied to the student account based on the percentage of eligibility.
 For more information about the Post-9/11 GI Bill, please see the Post-9/11 GI Bill webpage.

 Students eligible for Veterans Education Benefits will have their enrollment certified with the VA.
-If Federal Tuition Assistance is applied towards a course that is certified afterwards, the certification for Veterans Benefits will be either amended (Post-9/11) to account for the Tuition Assistance, or terminated (all other GI Bill chapters) in accordance with the 2014 Department of Defense Memorandum of Understanding.
+If Federal Tuition Assistance is later applied toward a course that has been certified, the certification for Veterans Benefits will be either amended (Post-9/11) to account for the Tuition Assistance, or terminated (all other GI Bill chapters) in accordance with the 2014 Department of Defense Memorandum of Understanding.

 When you hear the term VA Form 22-1999, this is referring to your electronic enrollment certification that the Office of Military Affairs submits to the Department of Veteran Affairs.
 This certification reports your hours and term of enrollment to the U.S. Department of Veterans Affairs and will then determine the amounts that can be paid for your course(s) through your benefit.
 You will always be notified by email to your Liberty email account when an enrollment certification is submitted or adjusted.